-- 4.1 HMCC is invited to comment - 4.2 Tenancy Management Focus Group agreed that tenancy fraud needs to be prevented and robustly managed where identified.
+- 4.1 This report was presented to Housing Management Consultative Committee on 8 November 2010.
+HMCC welcomed the report and an indicative vote recommended that the Cabinet Member for Housing agrees the recommendations as set out above. - 4.2 Tenancy Management Focus Group agreed that tenancy fraud needs to be prevented and robustly managed where identified.
 The group generally supported the measures outlined in this report.